jason-rivera/jason-rivera/README.md

 ### About Me

 Jason will be graduating from the Computer Systems Technology program at BCIT in May 2022.
 He is dedicated to life-long learning and developing meaningful projects that create a positive impact.
 Jason is naturally approachable and has the ability to fit in with any team.
-He aspires to become a full stack developer one day and constantly strives to be better than he was the day before.
+Jason aspires to become a full stack developer one day and constantly strives to be a better version of himself every single day.

 <!---
 ### My Web Portfolio